It’s not an easy choice.

 Comparison Between The Violin And The Viola

-- The viola is a few inches larger than the violin.
+- The parts are the same as the violin, but the viola is a few inches larger.
 It comes in four different sizes, while the violin comes in 9 different sizes.

 - A viola bow is heavier than a violin bow.